 *** We’re not talking here, by and large, about people who read their service contracts, either, or they’d have known that nobody they could reach by phone was authorized to change the conditions of those contracts, which was what these folks were essentially asking us to do.

 † If your service is based on SIM cards or on other unique identifying numbers, this is generally all but physically impossible.
-I only saw it once in the entire time I worked in the service industry, and it was a very weird situation involving tower bounces that never should have happened.
+I only saw it once in the entire time I worked in the service industry, and it was a very weird situation involving international cell-phone tower bounces that never should have happened.
 But I probably got dozens of accusations of double billing every month.

 Also please check out our Graceful Atheist podcast interview!

 If you like what you see, I gratefully welcome your support.
 Please consider becoming one of my monthly patrons via Patreon with Roll to Disbelieve for as little as $1/month!
 My PayPal is email@example.com (that’s an underscore in there) for one-time tips.

 You can also support this blog at no extra cost to yourself by beginning your Amazon shopping trips with my affiliate link — and, of course, by liking and sharing my posts on social media!

 This blog exists because of readers’ support, and I appreciate every single bit of it.
 Thank you. <3